Inertia Partitioning Modular Robust Control Framework for Reconfigurable Multibody Systems: Simulation and Results

 The rotation matrices between the frames are obtainable from Figs. \ref{frames} and \ref{triangle}, and the non-zero required distance vectors are available in Table \ref{tab,dist}.
-For the relations to be fully expressed in the minimal set of generalized coordinates, a geometric relation is needed between the intermediate coordinate $\zeta$ and the degree-of-freedom coordinate $\delta$.
-The triangular closed chain between the first and second links is shown more closely in Fig. \ref{triangle}.
+In order to calculate the intermediate Jacobian $\boldsymbol{E}$, a geometric relation is needed between the intermediate coordinate $\zeta$ and the degree-of-freedom coordinate $\delta$.
+The triangular closed kinematic chain between the first and second links is shown more closely in Fig. \ref{triangle}.
 Applying the law of cosines for angle $\gamma$ yields

 with $l_0$ being the length of the cylinder-piston pair when the piston is at its lower end, i.e., $\delta=0$.
-Because $\gamma$ and $\zeta$ are supplementary angles, and considering the fact that the value of rotation $\zeta$ with respect to the $z$-axis of frame $\{\mathcal{B}_3\}$ lies in a subset of the interval $(-\pi, 0)$, the relationship between $\zeta$ and $\delta$ is obtained as
+Because $\gamma$ and $\zeta$ are supplementary angles, and considering the fact that the value of rotation $\zeta$ with respect to the $z$-axis of frame $\{\mathcal{B}_3\}$ lies in a subset of the interval $(-\pi, 0)$ whereas the inverse cosine range lies in the interval $(0,\pi)$, the relationship between $\zeta$ and $\delta$ is obtained as

 and as a result